 Zearn Math for Kindergarten has all the traditional elements of a coherent and rigorous curriculum as well as innovative and aligned features that support personalized learning for students.
 The Zearn Math for Kindergarten curriculum and classroom model are designed to be developmentally appropriate for young students.

 Zearn Math for Kindergarten offers Teacher Materials, Independent Digital Activities for students, and Assessments.
 All materials can be found within your Teacher Account.
 Students should complete Digital Activities through their individual student accounts created by their teacher.

 - Digital Activities: Digital Activities for kindergarteners are short, engaging activities designed to build number sense.
 Students develop number sense through an intentional progression of activities, starting with Numbers to 5, building to Numbers to 10, Numbers to 15, and Numbers to 20.
-Each activity takes kindergarten students about five to ten minutes.
+Each activity takes kindergarten students about ten minutes.
 Students should complete four activities each week.
 Students advance through activities at their own pace and have opportunities to revisit activities throughout the year for additional practice.
 In all Kindergarten Digital Activities, students receive audio support.
 Kindergarten Zearn Math Digital Activities do not include pencil and paper notes.
 For an overview of the Kindergarten Digital Activities, watch this 3-minute video.

 - Teacher Materials: Kindergarten Teacher Materials include six Missions, each with Fluency, Application Problems, Concept Development, and Paper Problem Sets.
 Teachers use these materials to prepare for daily instruction.